Adult Residential Care Provider (ARCP)

 License Renewal

 Please be sure to complete all sections of the renewal application.
-If a particular section does not apply to the facility please insert N/A. If all sections of the application are not completed, the application will be returned to the administrator.
+If a particular section does not apply to the facility, please insert N/A. If all sections of the application are not completed, the application will be returned to the administrator.

 Note- All ARCPs are required to file an electronic report with the ESF-8 Portal (EMSTAT) during a declared emergency, disaster, or public health emergency.
 Please visit the ESF-8 website to register your ARCP.

-- Adult Residential Care Provider Renewal Application form;
+- Adult Residential Care Provider Renewal Application form

 - Payment Transmittal Form

-- Non-refundable License Renewal Fee;
+- Non-refundable License Renewal Fee

 - Proof of Financial Viability to Include: a.
-A letter of credit issued from a federally insured, licensed lending institution in the amount of at least $100,000 or the cost of three months operation, whichever is less; or b. affidavit of verification of sufficient assets equal to $100,000 or the cost of three months operation, whichever is less (for verification of sufficient assets letter must be notarized);
+A letter of credit issued from a federally insured, licensed lending institution in the amount of at least $100,000 or the cost of three months' operation, whichever is less; or b. affidavit of verification of sufficient assets equal to $100,000 or the cost of three months' operation, whichever is less (for verification of sufficient assets letter must be notarized);

-- Current State Fire Marshall Report;
+- Current State Fire Marshal report;

-- Current Office of Public Health inspection report;
+- Current Office of Public Health inspection report

 - Proof of general liability insurance of at least $300,000 per occurrence

-- Proof of worker's compensation insurance as required by state law
+- Proof of workers' compensation insurance as required by state law

 - If the ARCP is self-insured and is not enrolled in the PCF, professional liability limits shall be $1,000,000 per occurrence/$3,000,000 per annual aggregate

-- NOTE: The LDH/HSS shall specifically be identified as the certificate holder on any policies and any certificates of insurance issued as proof of insurance by the insurer or producer (agent)
+- NOTE: LDH/HSS shall specifically be identified as the certificate holder on any policies and any certificates of insurance issued as proof of insurance by the insurer or producer (agent)

 Change of Ownership Information